FortunesFavor/Dagger/Olivia.rst

     * Armored Leather Tunic and Skirt [3AR]

         A leather corset top and roman skirt.
 This armor has a rating of +3 to threashold.

+    * Tears of Alrios [6GP]

+        A teardrop shaped crystal that absorbs the pain and suffering of others when touched to a target [1AP].
+        The tear can be discharged of suffering into a target, causing a the target to be stunned for one round [5AP].